|

 pertains to all people.
 According to Orthodox Tradition, after Adam's fall, Man

-became ill; his intellect (called “dianoia”) was darkened and the mind (“nous”
+became ill; his intellect (called “dianoia”) was darkened and the mind (the “nous”

 or, the "eye of the heart") lost communion with God.
 Death entered mankind's